Google Wear fitness apps

 Hangouts beams text and instant messages to the wrist.
 It's one of the best features, as you can quickly dismiss trivial correspondents while getting a head start on the important ones.

-Though we're waiting for an Uber app, Lyft can call cars with a simple voice phrase, Evernote can help you jot down thoughts, Hue Control can turn your lights on and off and Glympse can beam your location to friends.
+We've finally got an Uber app, Lyft can call cars with a simple voice phrase, Evernote can help you jot down thoughts, you can see the power left in your Ford (and find your car) Hue Control can turn your lights on and off and Glympse can beam your location to friends.